Laura Boykin

-Laura Boykin is an American computational biologist who uses supercomputing and genomics to help farmers in Sub-Saharan Africa.
+Laura Boykin Okalebo is an American computational biologist who uses supercomputing and genomics to help farmers in Sub-Saharan Africa.
 She has studied the evolution of the agricultural pest whitefly and identified genetic differences between various species.
 She works with African scientists to develop computing and genomics skills across the continent, and is a Senior TED fellow.

 Early life and education

 Boykin grew up with her mother, who worked at Phoenix Suns basketball games to pay Boykin's way through college.
 She studied biology at Occidental College, where she worked on the chaparral shrub Arctostaphylos parryana.
 She moved to San Francisco State University for her Master's studies, working with Bob Patterson on a phylogenetic analysis of Arctostaphylos.
 She earned her PhD in 2003 at the University of New Mexico, where she worked in the Los Alamos National Laboratory theoretical biology research group.
 Here she learned how to use a supercomputer, analysing sequence data of influenza and hepatitis C in an effort to provide information for Centers for Disease Control and Prevention (CDC) vaccines.
 Boykin moved to the United States Department of Agriculture in Florida, where she began to investigate whiteflies.
 At the time, Europe limited the importation of flowers from Florida because of concerns about whiteflies.
 After completing her postdoctoral research, Boykin taught science at Jensen Beach High School.
 In 2009 Boykin moved to Lincoln University, where she worked in the Bio-Protection Research Centre.